-- Monitor private organizations' compliance with the GDPR and BDSG. - Receive complaints about data protection violations, as the generally responsible supervisory authority. - Order suspension of business operations. - Order closure or cancellation of the file, register, or database that processes personal data. - Seize equipment. - Oversee private actions, civil actions, class actions, or criminal prosecution. - Impose administrative fines, penalties, or sanctions. - Audit or investigate the organization.
+- Monitor private organizations' compliance with the GDPR and BDSG. - Receive complaints about data protection violations, as the generally responsible supervisory authority. - Order closure or cancellation of the file, register, or database that processes personal data. - Seize equipment. - Oversee private actions, civil actions, class actions, or criminal prosecution. - Impose administrative fines, penalties, or sanctions. - Audit or investigate the organization.